postmanlabs/labs-docs/src/pages/docs/monitoring-your-api/intro-monitors.md

 * **Monitor the security of your endpoints** - Continuously test APIs for known security vulnerabilities.
 * **Visualize results on the monitor dashboard** - Get better visibility into API performance over time and identify trends.

-> **Want to see Postman Monitors in action?** Visit the [Postman API Monitoring Examples public workspace](https://www.postman.com/postman/workspace/postman-api-monitoring-examples/overview) to find example collections for some common monitoring use cases.
+> For more examples of Postman Monitors in action, visit the [Postman API Monitoring Examples public workspace](https://www.postman.com/postman/workspace/postman-api-monitoring-examples/overview) to find example collections for some common monitoring use cases.
 You can collaborate on the collections in the workspace by [creating a fork](/docs/collaborating-in-postman/version-control-for-collections/#creating-a-fork), or modify the collections for your team's use by [exporting and importing them into your team workspace](/docs/getting-started/importing-and-exporting-data/#exporting-collections).

 ## Next steps